fdformula/MathlyLua/README.md

 #### b. `ones`, `zeros`, `rand` and `randi` generate each a table rather than a mathly matrix if used this way, say, `ones(1, 100)`.
 This allows us to generate a table of specified length and address it conveniently like `x[i]` instead of `x[1][i]`.

-Matrix operations can't be applied to an ordinary table.
-If they are needed, convert a table to a mathly matrix first.
-(See 1c.)

 #### c.
 Mathly matrix operations can only be applied on mathly matrices; if an operation involves two objects, one must be a mathly matrix.

 To allow matrix operations on ordinary Lua tables, conversion is needed.
 For example,